15 February each year is Galileo Day - a celebration of the anniversary of Galileo Galilei's birth.

 Why celebrate Galileo?

-Galileo was a truely inspirational scientist.
-Like Darwin, the ideas he put forward, though correct, were met with large amounts of controversy and resistance from the church.
-But he stuck to the scientific method and followed the conclusions the evidence lead to.
+Galileo was a truly inspirational scientist.
+Like Darwin, the ideas he put forward, though correct, were met with large amounts of controversy and resistance from the Church.
+However, he stuck to the scientific method and followed the conclusions the evidence led to.

-Of course, like Darwin once again, he was eventually vindicated though unfortunately not within his life time, spending the last years of his life under house arrest under orders of the Inquisition.
+Of course, like Darwin once again, he was eventually vindicated, though unfortunately not within his life time.
+He spent the last years of his life under house arrest under orders of the Church.

 Traditional celebrations

 Given Galileo's area of work it is also highly appropriate to go star gazing on this night.
-Have a search round for your logo astrology society and have them organise something or if you happen to have a telescope yourself, organise a dinner and star spotting evening.
+Have a search round for your local astronomy society and have them organise something, or, if you happen to have a telescope yourself, organise a dinner and star spotting evening.

 If you want any more information or want to submit some photos, drop us an email at info [at] galileoday [dot] org.